cjbassi/gotop/docs/releasing.md

-Current steps for a release:
+# Current steps for a release

-### gotop
 1. Update Version in main.go
 2. Update CHANGELOG.md
 3. Update docs/release.svg
 4. Tag
 5. Push everything
 6. When the github workflows complete, finish the draft release and publish.
-7. Wait for the [Homebrew](https://github.com/xxxserxxx/homebrew-gotop) and [AUR](https://github.com/xxxserxxx/gotop-linux] projects to finish building.
+7. Wait for the [AUR](https://github.com/xxxserxxx/gotop-linux] project to finish building.
-    1. check out gotop-linux and run `aurpublish aur` and `aurpublish aur-bin`
+    1. update arch (gotop-linux) and run `aurpublish aur` and `aurpublish aur-bin`
-    2. update the hashes in the Nix package (see below), test build, push a pull request
+    2. notify Nix
     3. notify Homebrew

-Homebrew is automatically updated.
 The AUR project still needs secret credentials to aurpublish to the AUR repository, so the final publish step is still currently manual.

 Oh, what a tangled web.

+## Nix

+I haven't yet figured this out, so currently just file a ticket and hope somebody on that end updates the package.

 Nix adds new and interesting complexities to the release.